Ron Watson (politician): Policing

+Social issues

 During the 2020 legislative session, Watson criticized a bill that would allow couples to file for divorce while living in the same house, noting that it would allow people to file for divorce because of their spouse's inability to have sex due to a medical condition.

 During the 2021 legislative session, Watson introduced legislation creating a statewide referendum on renaming the Maryland Court of Appeals to the Supreme Court of Maryland, which passed and was approved by voters in the 2022 elections.
 He also introduced a bill to eliminate the four appointed positions from the Prince George's County Board of Education and make all elected positions at-large, which died without a vote.